Anilvhatkar/InfinitySolve---Gesture-Based-AI-Calculator/README.md

 # **Prerequisites**

 Python 3.x

 Django

 OpenCV

 CVZone

 Gemini API access

 # How to Use

-Draw Gestures: Use a webcam to draw equations in the air with single-finger gestures.
+**Draw Gestures:** Use a webcam to draw equations in the air with single-finger gestures.
 Use two fingers to pause and an open hand to clear.

-Upload Images: Alternatively, upload a picture of a math problem, and InfinitySolve will process and solve it.
+**Upload Images:** Alternatively, upload a picture of a math problem, and InfinitySolve will process and solve it.

-Receive Feedback: The app provides real-time feedback on recognized gestures, making it intuitive and easy to use.
+**Receive Feedback:** The app provides real-time feedback on recognized gestures, making it intuitive and easy to use.

-Example Use Cases
+# Example Use Cases

-Students: Interactive, hands-free learning for solving complex equations.
+**Students:** Interactive, hands-free learning for solving complex equations.

-Educators: Demonstrate math concepts dynamically in classrooms.
+**Educators:** Demonstrate math concepts dynamically in classrooms.

-Accessibility-Focused Users: Ideal for individuals with physical limitations who benefit from hands-free technology.
+**Accessibility-Focused Users:** Ideal for individuals with physical limitations who benefit from hands-free technology.

 # **Challenges and Limitations**

-Lighting Conditions: Gesture recognition accuracy may drop in low-light environments.
+**Lighting Conditions:** Gesture recognition accuracy may drop in low-light environments.

-Device Compatibility: Performance varies across different webcams and platforms.
+**Device Compatibility:** Performance varies across different webcams and platforms.

-API Dependency: Reliance on Gemini API for complex equations introduces external dependencies.
+**API Dependency:** Reliance on Gemini API for complex equations introduces external dependencies.

-@ **Future Enhancements**
+#**Future Enhancements**

-Advanced Math Features: Support for more complex operations like integrals and graph plotting.
+**Advanced Math Features:** Support for more complex operations like integrals and graph plotting.

-Voice Command Integration: Adding voice controls for even greater accessibility.
+**Voice Command Integration:** Adding voice controls for even greater accessibility.

-Machine Learning Integration: Enhanced gesture tracking using ML models for improved accuracy.
+**Machine Learning Integration:** Enhanced gesture tracking using ML models for improved accuracy.

 #**Acknowledgements**

-OpenCV: For gesture and image processing.
+**OpenCV:** For gesture and image processing.

-Django: Framework for building the web app.
+**Django:** Framework for building the web app.

-Gemini API: For AI-driven math problem-solving.
+**Gemini API:** For AI-driven math problem-solving.

-CVZone: Simplifying computer vision tasks.
+**CVZone:** Simplifying computer vision tasks.

 # **References**

 OpenCV Documentation

 Django Framework